 Erasing when no eraser around

-This is a workaround alternative when no eraser available.
+This is a workaround alternative when no eraser is available.
 Grab white bread with no crust and roll it up like a ball.
-Apply it gently on the area just like a kneaded eraser.
+Apply it gently to the area just like a kneaded eraser.

 Rubber band as an eraser